-Thankfully, he convinced me to stick with the idea of helping him source for FBA, and he gladly did the bulk of our garage saling while I focused more on thrift stores, used books, and retail.
+Thankfully, he convinced me to stick with the idea of helping him source for FBA, and we’re now 8 years into working on our business together.
+It’s no longer his business, it’s our business.
 Since that time, we’ve had many conversations about the dynamics of working together on FBA while maintaining a healthy marriage.
 Not everybody who reads this blog is married, and not everybody who reads the blog wants to sell on FBA full-time.
-Still, there are factors involved in selling on FBA that affect our relationships, regardless of which season of life we’re in, and hopefully we can all benefit from thinking through these factors.
+Still, there are factors involved in selling on FBA that affect our relationships (married or otherwise), and hopefully we can all benefit from thinking through these factors.

 On that note, here are a few things to consider about FBA and marriage, whether you’re working together with your spouse at FBA or your spouse does a different line of work:

-Personality differences.
 I am an introvert, and Stephen is an extrovert.
-Whether he’s at a garage sale or a liquidation store, he loves chatting with folks, negotiating, working out deals.
-I prefer to go in, get things done, and go home.
+Whether he’s at a retail store or on the phone with a wholesaler, he loves chatting with folks, negotiating, working out deals.
+I prefer to communicate online, not in person or on the phone.
 At times we’ve had to plan out our daily tasks according to these differences.
 In some instances one or both of us might end up having to do tasks outside our area of strength, but as a general rule we keep an open line of communication going so that we’re both predominantly working in areas best suited for our personalities.

-Personal interests.
-It’s very obvious when Stephen and I are sourcing together where each of our personal interests lie.
-Whether we’re at a retail store, thrift store, or garage sale, he heads for the toys and games, and I head for the books or kitchen items.
+When Stephen and I first started sourcing together, it was very obvious where each of our personal interests lie.
+Whether at a retail store, thrift store, or garage sale, he would head for the toys and games, and I headed for the books or kitchen items.
 We never really discussed this as a strategy — it just happened naturally.
 If you’re working at FBA and see that your spouse isn’t all that interested in getting involved, perhaps all you need is a change of category.
-Maybe you’ve always found media to be profitable, but your spouse might enjoy sourcing for health and beauty items instead.
+Maybe you’ve always found grocery to be profitable, but your spouse might enjoy sourcing for health and beauty items instead.
 Explore the options of different Amazon categories as a way to pique your spouse’s interest.

-Communication.
-I’ve already mentioned it a few times above, but good communication is key if you’re going to work together with your spouse at FBA or maintain a healthy marriage while you work at FBA with your spouse’s support.
+I’ve already mentioned it a few times above, but good communication is key, whether you’re going to work together with your spouse at FBA or maintain a healthy marriage while you work at FBA with your spouse’s support.
 I can’t stress this enough.
 You’re going to need to communicate well with each other about expectations for schedules, about buying decisions, about how the space in your house is being used.
 I don’t come from a business background, and I’ve struggled at times to understand everything that’s involved in running a successful FBA business.
-If I couldn’t openly express my concerns to Stephen and he couldn’t patiently explain to me (for the fiftieth time) what’s going on in certain situations, we wouldn’t make it as a couple or in this business.
+If I couldn’t openly express my concerns to Stephen (who has a business degree) and he couldn’t patiently explain to me what’s going on in certain situations without getting annoyed at me, we wouldn’t make it as a couple or in this business.
 My biggest advice to all couples involved in FBA in any fashion: talk to each other.
 A lot.
 Kindly and honestly.